Chronology of Exposure to Gone Girl Feminism- Part 3

 Allegedly hating German women

-I wanted them to know that I was not racist.
-I wanted them to know that they are smart and funny.
-I wanted them to know that you are not rejecting them because they are ugly or horrible, but because you had a girlfriend.
-I genuinely wished at times, that I were single for a period to hook up with them, if it were so important to them.
-Even if I weren’t attractive to them, it would be a small thing to do, that could mean a lot.
-I guess this is what women mean by a ‘sympathy fuck’, although I hadn’t thought that far down the line.
-At the same time, I suspected that in that situation, a kiss or a one night stand might not be enough.
+I genuinely wished at times, that I were single for a period to hook up with them, if it was so important to them.
+Even if I weren’t attracted to them, it would be a small thing to do, that could mean a lot.
+I guess this is what women mean by a ‘sympathy fuck’.
+At the same time, I suspected that in that situation, a kiss, or a one night stand, would not be enough.
 They quickly became obsessive, and I knew something was up.
-I tried killing them with kindness for months, until eventually I realised this has all been a coordinated and systematic attack.
+I tried killing them with kindness for months, until eventually I realised this had all been a coordinated and systematic attack.

 The bombing of Berlin